pombredanne/centidb/docs/index.rst

     :hidden:
     :maxdepth: 2

-**centidb** is a small library compromising between the minimalism of key/value stores and the convenience of SQL.
-It augments any store offering an ordered-map interface to add support for keys composed of tuples rather than bytestrings, and easy maintenance of secondary indices.
+**centidb** is a compromise between the minimalism of key/value stores and the convenience of SQL.
+It augments any store offering an ordered-map interface to add support for keys composed of tuples rather than bytestrings, and easy maintenance of secondary indices, with key and index functions written directly in Python syntax.

 There is no fixed value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever suits a project.
 Batch compression allows read performance to be traded for storage efficiency, while still allowing transparent access to individual records.
 Arbitrary key ranges may be compressed and the batch size is configurable.

-Since it is a Python library, key and index functions are expressed directly as Python functions.

 The name is due to the core being under 500 lines of code excluding docstrings and speedups, making it over 100 times smaller than alternatives with